-The very last step of creating a form generates a custom code snippet for you.
+The very last step of creating a form generates a custom code snippet for you—if you started with a popup or inline form template.
 You’ll need to copy this and paste it into your website’s HTML in order for the form to show up correctly.

 Depending on the type of form you create, the directions to embed the form code are slightly different (but just as easy, promise).

-- Full page forms—All this code talk freaking you out?
-Good news: Unlike the Pop-Up and Inline forms, the Full page form requires no code at all.
-To share it out, all you have to do is copy and paste the Full page form’s URL that’s generated for you when you create the form.
-Then share it on your Linktree, as a link or button on your website— wherever!
+To share it out, all you have to do is customize the form link and then share it on your Linktree, as a link or button on your website— wherever!